Max Lorentz

 Max Lorentz (born in Täby, November 16, 1962) is a Swedish musician, songwriter and producer.

-He has also worked as a session-musician with artists including Ulf Lundell, Sanne Salomonsen, Agnetha Fältskog, Björn Skifs, E-Type, Eldkvarn, Grymlings, Pugh Rogefeldt and Magnus Lindberg, and has hosted the Swedish TV shows Max, Live Show and Musikmatchen, and appearing in Jeopardy! on TV4.
+He has also worked as a session-musician with artists including Ulf Lundell, Sanne Salomonsen, Agnetha Fältskog, Björn Skifs, E-Type, Eldkvarn, Grymlings, Pugh Rogefeldt and Magnus Lindberg, and has hosted the Swedish TV shows Max, Live Show and Musikmatchen, and appeared on Jeopardy!.
 He hosted the radio show Sommartoppen in 1996.

 He has released 6 solo albums to date.
-His 5th, released 8 June 2011, was a David Bowie covers collection entitled Kiss You in the Rain - Max Lorentz sings David Bowie on which he plays one song each from every Bowie album 1967 to 1980.

-Other projects include a progressive instrumental album under the name Arktis, electro/dub project Dr. Livingstone with poet/director Anders Gullberg and 1970s hard rock band Mårran with whom he has released 4 albums in two years.

-In 2017 he released his second David Bowie covers album.
-This time concentrating on Bowie songs from 1983 up to 2016.
-The record was called Shiningstar.

-2018 saw him starting a so called "instant composition" project called Rossi of Sweden.
-This resulted is the LP/album of the same name in November 2018.

 He contributed 3 songs to the 2009 Crispin Glover Records album "All Sewn Up - A Tribute to Patrik Fitzgerald" together with Jello Biafra of the Dead Kennedys and Motorpsycho amongst others.

-In 2014 he became the 5th member of the legendary British rock group Tyla Gang and in 2015 a member of renowned Swedish progressive rock band Kaipa Da Capo with guitarist Roine Stolt.
+In 2014 he became the 5th member of the legendary British rock group Tyla Gang and in 2015 a member of Swedish progressive rock band Kaipa Da Capo with guitarist Roine Stolt.

 Max Lorentz runs a record company called Blind Boyscout Recordings with mainly digital releases of his own as well as related music.